Search

 Close this search box.

-Important Chinese figures are absent from the streetscape.
+Acknowledgement of important Chinese figures still remain absent from the streetscape.

 A group of women run back and forth across an empty car park as the flying foxes settle in to roost at dawn.
 A few early-rising exercisers run ahead, while some barely make it to the other side before the group turns back the other way.
 As these women run, they are wholly unaware of who rests below their feet.